 Some colleges have undergraduate research opportunities and ideas integrated directly into their web pages:

-- College of Science has departmental undergraduate research coordinators to help you find a project
+- The College of Science has departmental undergraduate research coordinators to help you find a project

 - S.J. & Jessie E. Quinney College of Natural Resources hosts undergraduate research opportunities in the college